-These findings of this study suggest a clear perception of stakeholders of seismic risk and adaptive capacity.
-This is an important insight when considering the role than stakeholders can play to influence local population attitude.
-However, the stakeholders selected constituted a privileged category in the community and their perception could be very different from the one to the public.
-Therefore, their perception of seismic risk and adaptive capacity are not representative for the community.
+The findings of this study suggest a clear perception of stakeholders of seismic risk and adaptive capacity.
+This is an important insight when considering the role that stakeholders play in influencing the attitude of local populations.
+However, the selected stakeholders were a privileged category in the community and their perception could be very different from that of the public at large.
+Given the context in which the study was carried out, it was not possible to cross-reference the perception of risk and the ability of stakeholders to adapt with other categories of the society.
+This would provide a better understanding of the issues studied.
+Therefore, their perception of seismic risk and adaptive capacity are not a representative for the whole community.
 Moreover, the findings are more representative for male because they constituted most interviewees.
 Despite these considerations, it seemed important to explore stakeholders' perception adaptive capacity to verify the way they can involve in increasing local populations adaptive capacity.
-Future research will focus to assess perception and adaptive capacity of local populations at household level to find the component to reinforce for increasing people adaptive capacity.
+Future research is significant to assessing the perception and adaptive capacity of local populations at household level.
+This is aimed at finding the component that needs to be reinforced so as to increase the peoples' adaptive capacity.